 - Provides guidance on where you can find further information and resources to support you.

-The four steps for conducting a gender impact assessment should be done alongside the templates in .
+The four steps for conducting a gender impact assessment should be done alongside the templates in Templates and .
 These templates provide a way for you to record your analysis and aim to support your reporting requirements and obligations under the Gender Equality Act.

 Throughout this section a hypothetical example is included to demonstrate the four steps and use of the templates.
 You will find this at the end of each step.

 In this hypothetical situation, a main road, connecting a residential area with the business district in a town, is increasingly congested during peak times.
 A team has been tasked with assessing use of the road and developing solutions to meet the needs of users including decreasing congestion.